 The ECTS grading scale is defined by the ECTS itself and the European Commission as follows:

-What is 180 ECTS Equivalent to in GPA?
+What is 180 ECTS Equivalent to in Nigeria?

 Technically, 180 ECTS and 240 ECTS simply signify a 3-year and 4-year university degree in Europe respectively at 60 ECTS per year.